+To,

-To, The Members of Eimco Elecon (India) Limited Vallabh Vidyanagar.
+The Members of

+Eimco Elecon (India) Limited

+Vallabh Vidyanagar.

-We have conducted the Secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by EIMCO ELECON (INDIA) LIMITED (hereinafter called the company).
-Secretarial Audit was conducted in accordance with the Guidance Notes issued by the Institute of Company Secretaries of India and in a manner that provided us a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing ouropinion thereon.
+We have conducted the Secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by EIMCO ELECON (INDIA) LIMITED (hereinafter called the Company).
+Secretarial Audit was conducted in accordance with the Guidance Notes issued by the Institute of Company Secretaries of India and in a manner that provided us a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing our opinion thereon.

-Based on our verification of the company's books, papers, minutes, forms andreturns filed and other records maintained by the company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of Secretarial audit, we hereby report that in our opinion, the company has, during the audit period covering the financial year ended on 31st March, 2020 complied with the statutory provisions listed hereunder and also that the Company has proper Board- processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on our verification of the Company's books, papers, minutes, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of Secretarial audit, We hereby report that in our opinion, the Company has, during the audit period covering the financial year ended on 31st March, 2021 Complied with the statutory provisions listed hereunder and also that the Company has proper Board- processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-We have examined the books, papers, minute books, forms and returns filed and the other records maintained by EIMCO ELECON (INDIA) LIMITED for the financial year ended on 31st March, 2020 according to the provisions of:
+We have examined the books, papers, minute books, forms and returns filed and the other records maintained by EIMCO ELECON (INDIA) LIMITED for the financial year ended on 31st March, 2021 according to the provisions of: